arixlee/TARCianApps/README.md

 # TARCianApps
-android application coursework, only timetable,map and report false is workable
+Android application coursework

-this project is for educational purpose only.
+this project is for educational purpose only. backend using JSON and PHP

 # Sample screenshoot